 One of the main benefits of a small portable generator is the freedom it gives you.
 Camp anywhere you want without worrying about finding an electrical hookup.

-If you’re looking to set up a base off the beaten track, RIVER Pro is ideal.
-Thanks to its 600W output and 720Wh capacity, you’ll be able to power the essentials for hours.
-For instance, it can power a 40W camping light for 12 hours.
+If you’re looking to set up a base off the beaten track, River 2 Pro is ideal.
+Thanks to its 680W output and 768Wh capacity, you’ll be able to power the essentials for hours.
+For instance, it can power a 40W camping light for 15 hours.
 More than enough juice for a weekend away.
-But if that’s not enough power, you can hook up a RIVER Pro extra battery.
-This doubles the capacity to 1440Wh, so you can rest assured you have power in abundance.

 While most campsites have a power hub you can tap into, it keeps you tied base.
 With a small portable generator, you can avoid the hustle and bustle of a campsite and explore unchartered territory.